-Could cryptic text with knife emoji provide clue in Interpol president's disappearance?
+Missing Interpol chief resigns.
+Could knife emoji text received by his wife provide a clue in his disappearance?

+Interpol said Sunday it had received the resignation of its president, deepening the mystery of the disappearance of Meng Hongwei, a Chinese government official who has been missing since last week.

-The wife of the missing Interpol president said Sunday the last contact with her husband came via a WhatsApp text message with a knife emoji and the instructions, "Wait for my call."
+His wife said Sunday her last contact with him came via a WhatsApp text message with a knife emoji and the instructions, "Wait for my call."

 Asia